 Chameleon Labs 7603 Microphone Preamplifier

-The Chameleon Labs 7603's fundamental design architecture retraces the path of revered, classic pre-amps of the past as well as the popular Chameleon Labs 7602.
-Engineers at Chameleon have worked tirelessly in developing new, pivotal components that allow us to take the next step forward in performance.
+Its fundamental design architecture retraces the path of revered, classic pre-amps of the past as well as the popular Chameleon Labs 7602.
+Chameleon Labs engineers have worked tirelessly in developing new, pivotal components that allow us to take the next step forward in performance.
 These enhancements start with all-new proprietary microphone and line-level input transformers that feature custom-made nickel laminations and bobbin assemblies—all designed in-house.
 By developing new engineering processes focused on the material science associated with lamination manufacturing, Chameleon was able to develop a lamination “recipe” that delivers optimized audio performance, providing the 7603 with high bandwidth and incredibly low distortion.

-The Chameleon Labs 7603 features EQ stages with four different available adjustments - Variable High Pass, Low Frequency Shelving, Mid Frequency and High Frequency Shelving.
-Chameleon Labs engineers made a conscious decision to stay with the same, desirable, inductor-based topology that made their 7602 so popular, however they implemented their new discrete Op Amp to drive signal through a new set of custom inductors, providing the musicality we all love to use.
+The 7603 features EQ stages with four different available adjustments—Variable High Pass, Low Frequency Shelving, Mid Frequency and High Frequency Shelving.
+Chameleon Labs engineers made a conscious decision to stay with the same, desirable, inductor-based topology that made our 7602 so popular, however they implemented a new discrete Op Amp to drive signal through a new set of custom Chameleon designed and manufactured inductors, providing the musicality we all love to use.